02 Jun Wyoming Electronic Visit Verification

 Information on Wyoming Electronic Visit Verification

-As home health and personal care agencies continue to move towards compliance with regulatory requirements with regard to Electronic Visit Verification (EVV), agencies in Wyoming face important end-of-year deadlines for EVV implementation.
+As home health and personal care agencies continue to move towards compliance with regulatory requirements with regard to Electronic Visit Verification (EVV), agencies in Wyoming face important deadlines for EVV implementation.
 Wyoming Department of Medicaid requirements will need to be met for certain types of care in the state, or agencies will chance the risks of denied payments and other possible penalties.
 Get info on the start date, the state-sponsored system, and more in this blog…

 Wyoming Medicaid EVV Information

 It all started with the 21st Century Cures Act…